datajoint/datajoint-labbook/docs/sphinx/dev-docs.rst

 Building the docs
 =================
-Docs are based off sphinx and typedocs where the latter is used for autodoc-ing the typescript code base
+Docs are based on sphinx and typedocs where the latter is used for autodoc-ing the typescript code base

 To build docs simply run: `docker-compose -f docker-compose-docs.yaml up`.
 The build docs should be located under `/docs/build/html/index.html`